lukaske/diplomski-seminar/README.md

 **Abstract**

 In quantum mechanics, we encounter some physical phenomena that are unfamiliar from classical physics.
-However, this strange new physics enables us to develop technologies that would not be possible within the framework of classical physics.
+However strange, this new physics enables us to develop technologies that would not be possible within the framework of classical physics.
 One such example is the no-cloning theorem, which provides the theoretical foundation for a large family of quantum cryptographic protocols.
 In this seminar, we review the basic concepts of quantum information theory, derive and prove the no-cloning theorem, and use it to solve the problem of counterfeiting money under the principles of unconditional security.

 **Povzetek**